corrosion prevention

 Metal bins and watering cans are galvanised to stop them corroding.

-A more reactive metal can be used to help prevent a less reactive metal from corroding, recall that when a metal corrodes it is oxidised; that is it loses electrons; however if this metal is in contact with a more reactive metal than itself it will not be oxidised and therefore it will not corrode.
-The more reactive metal will be oxidised instead, it will lose electrons to the less reactive metal and so stop it being oxidised or corroding; the more reactive metal sacrifices itself to protect the less reactive metal, this method of corrosion prevention is called sacrificial protection for obvious reasons.
+A more reactive metal can be used to help prevent a less reactive metal from corroding.
+Recall that when a metal corrodes, it is oxidised; that is it loses electrons.
+However; if this metal is in contact with a more reactive metal it will not be oxidised and therefore will not corrode.
+The more reactive metal will be oxidised instead.
+The more reactive metal loses electrons to the less reactive metal and prevents it from being oxidised or corroded.
+In effect, the more reactive metal sacrifices itself to protect the less reactive one.
+This method of corrosion prevention is called sacrificial protection for obvious reasons.

 Galvanising metals

 Zinc is a more reactive metal than iron.
 When a metal item, usually one made from steel is galvanized it is dipped into a bath of molten zinc or is electroplated using a zinc solution.
-Either way this coats the metal item in a layer of zinc.
+Either way this coats the metal item with a thin layer of zinc metal.
 This layer of zinc prevents the iron/steel from corroding.
 However if the zinc layer is scratched or damaged and the iron exposed to air and oxygen it will simply corrode.
 However the more reactive zinc will sacrifice itself and slow the corrosion of the iron.

-When iron rusts it forms Fe3+ ions by losing 3 electrons, the equation is given below:
+When iron rusts it forms Fe3+ ions by losing 3 electrons, the equation for this oxidation reaction given below:

 FeFe3+ + 3e

 However the formation of rust, hydrated iron(III) oxide occurs in a number of steps.
-One of the steps involves the formation of Fe2+ ions, as shown below.
+One of the first steps in the rusting if iron involves the formation of Fe2+ ions, as shown below.

 Fe Fe2+ + 2e